zoxpx/pxdocs/content/reference/knowledge-base/etcd-quick-setup.md

 cluster is healthy
 ```

-Make sure the IPs are displayed correctly and the cluster health is reported __healthy__
+Make sure the IPs are displayed correctly and the cluster health is reported `healthy`.